Looking for an acronym? Please see the acronyms listing.

 Competence in an activity or occupation because of one's skill, training, or other qualification.
 For CAEP purposes it is the demonstrated competence to be hired in one's field of preparation.

 (1) A process for assessing and enhancing academic and educational quality through voluntary peer review.
-CAEP accreditation informs the public that the educator preparation provider (EPP) has met state, professional, and institutional standards educational quality.
+CAEP accreditation informs the public that the educator preparation provider (EPP) has met state, professional, and institutional standards of educational quality.
 (2) The decision rendered by CAEP when an EPP meets CAEP’s standards and requirements.

 Accreditation Action Report.

 The final report completed by the Accreditation Council and official record of an educator preparation provider (EPP) accreditation status.
-It informs the EPP of the decision of the Accreditation Council, including the EPP’s accreditation status, standards met or unmet, any cited areas for improvement and/or stipulations, and the Accreditation Council’s rationale its decisions.
+It informs the EPP of the decision of the Accreditation Council, including the EPP’s accreditation status, standards met or unmet, any cited areas for improvement and/or stipulations, and the Accreditation Council’s rationale for its decisions.

 The governance body that grants or withholds accreditation of an educator preparation provider (EPP), based on the review of findings of an initial review panel and a joint review team.
 The Council also certifies whether or not the accreditation process followed CAEP’s policies and procedures.

 The length of time between site visits, generally two to seven years, based on the Educator Preparation Provider’s (EPP) accreditation status.